The Goal of Lab Testing

-Laboratory testing is primarily aimed to review and define a broad landscape regarding the biochemical detail and cellular function of each individual.
-The information gleaned from the more complex and detailed types of lab testing can be utilized to precisely engineer an effective treatment regimen for each patient.
-While general laboratory panels performed most often at a yearly physician’s evaluation may involve simple testing, such as a blood cell count, lipid status, and electrolyte analysis, those types of tests, while essential, do not show very much depth as it relates to the broader understanding of cell function.
-At The Guyer Institute of Molecular Medicine, we utilize much more detailed lab testing as needed for each individual patient.
-We look at neurotransmitter balance, metabolism, cellular energy production, a broader array of hormone balance and interaction, evaluation, if necessary, for toxin accumulation including heavy metals, gastrointestinal function, and other avenues of better defining overall physiologic efficiency including systems of biofeedback.
+General laboratory panels, like that a physician performs at a yearly evaluation, may involve simple testing; such as a blood cell count, lipid status, and electrolyte analysis.
+While those types of tests remain essential, they do not show much depth as it relates to the broader understanding of cell function.
+At The Guyer Institute of Molecular Medicine, we use more detailed lab testing when needed for each individual patient.
+We look at things like neurotransmitter balance, metabolism, cellular energy production and a broader array of hormone balance and interaction.
+In addition, we evaluate, if necessary, for toxin accumulation; which includes heavy metals, gastrointestinal function, and other avenues.
+Doing so helps us to better define a patient’s overall physiologic efficiency, including systems of biofeedback.

 At The Guyer Institute, we have an in-office phlebotomist through Pathology Laboratories who does all of our lab testing.
 We draw the blood samples at our office and then send them to Pathology Laboratories to analyze.
 In turn, that company will bill the client’s primary insurance, thus ensuring optimal coverage.
 Finally, if there are other lab testing facilities that a patient’s insurance company contracts with, we can provide a transfer to a lab within their network.